 There are several benefits to using storage snapshots as part of a larger backup strategy.
-Snapshots are a quick and easy point-in-time recovery and can be used by backup applications to enable features such as instant recovery.
-Although storage snapshot technology is a helpful supplement to a backup plan, it isn't considered a full replacement for a traditional backup.
+Snapshots are a quick and easy PIT recovery.
+They can be used by backup applications to enable features such as instant recovery.
+Although storage snapshot technology is a helpful supplement to a backup plan, it isn't a full replacement for a traditional backup.

 There are several reasons why snapshots shouldn't be used as an alternative to backups.
-First, snapshots can negatively affect a system's performance.
+First, snapshots can negatively affect a system's performance -- particularly in the storage system and the local network used to carry storage data for each snapshot.
 This is especially true of differencing disk snapshots.
 Each time a snapshot is created, an additional differencing disk is created.
 The system's read performance diminishes with the creation of each additional differencing disk.

-Another reason why snapshots aren't a suitable backup replacement is because snapshots are dependent on source data.
-If the source data is lost, the snapshot is gone as well.
+Another reason why snapshots aren't a suitable backup replacement is that snapshots are dependent on source data containing the list or index of changes over time.
+If the list of changes is lost or damaged, the snapshot is gone as well.
 Unlike a backup, a snapshot doesn't contain a copy of the protected data and does nothing to protect the source data against loss due to hardware failure of storage corruption.

 How storage snapshots and backups work together

 Modern backup systems used in a production environment often use snapshots as a part of the backup process.
 This is especially true when backing up an active database.
-If an active database were simply copied to backup, then the data in the database would likely change before the backup is complete.
-The resulting backup would be corrupt.
+If an active database were simply copied to backup, then the data in the database would likely change even before the backup is complete.
+The resulting backup would be corrupt or incomplete at best.

 Modern backup systems take a snapshot of a database prior to initiating a backup.
-The backup then backs up the database as it existed up to the time that the snapshot was created.
-When the backup process completes, the snapshot is deleted and the data that had been stored in the snapshot is merged into the database.
+The system then backs up the database as it existed up to the time that the snapshot was created.
+When the backup process is complete, the snapshot is deleted and the data that had been stored in the snapshot is merged into the database.